nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 First you need to import `std/channels`.

 Then you can create a channel using `initChan`.
 It uses `mpmc` internally which stands for multiple producer, multiple consumer.
 The `elements` parameter is used to specify whether a channel is buffered or not.
-For unbuffered channel, the sender and the receiver block until the other side is ready.
+For an unbuffered channel, the sender and the receiver block until the other side is ready.
 Sending data to a buffered channel blocks only when the buffer is full.
 Receiving data from a buffered channel blocks when the buffer is empty.

 `initChan` is a generic proc, you can specify the types of the data you want to send or receive.